A State-Space Perspective on Modelling and Inference for Online Skill Rating

-The Elo rating system has been used in a variety of settings, most famously in chess \citep{Elo1978} but also in a wide variety of other sports (see \cite{Stefani2011} for a review), for many of which it remains the official rating system used for e.g. seeding and matchmaking.
 The popularity of Elo arguably stems from its simplicity, as it can be well understood without a statistical background.
 Interestingly, it has also been shown to provide surprisingly hard-to-beat predictions in many cases \citep{Hvattum2010, Kovalchik2016}.
-However, we emphasise that Elo is not explicitly model-based, and this can make it difficult to extend to more complex scenarios, or critique the assumptions made.
+However, we emphasise that Elo is not explicitly model-based, and this can make it difficult to extend to more complex scenarios, or to critique the assumptions by which it is underpinned.